PROFESSIONAL PRACTICE GUIDELINES

 A complaint that an AABP Member (Respondent) committed an alleged infraction of the AABP Professional Practice Guidelines may be filed in accordance with the procedures set forth in this document.
 Alleged infractions may only be related to specific principles and guidelines specified in the AABP Professional Practice Guidelines posted publicly at and only if the alleged infraction occurred while the principle or guideline was in effect and only if it has occurred within 1 year from the date that the complaint is made.

-1. An individual filing a complaint that an AABP Member committed an infraction of the AABP Professional Practice Guidelines shall present the allegation filling out and mailing Ethics Form #001 to the AABP Ethics Committee Chair Attn: Debra Millikan 24A Renown Avenue Transmere SA 5073 Australia along with their full names and addresses.
-Once received, the complaint (Ethics Form #001) shall remain confidential in accordance with Item #26.
+1. An individual filing a complaint that an AABP Member committed an infraction of the AABP Professional Practice Guidelines shall present the allegation filling out and mailing Ethics Form #001 to the AABP Ethics Committee Attn: James O'Heare, 1333 Rainbow Cres Ottawa, Ontario Canada K1J 8E3 along with their full names and addresses.
+Once received, the complaint (Ethics Form #001) shall remain confidential in accordance with Item #26 and will be forwarded to the Ethics Committee Chair.
 If the Ethics Committee Chair has any conflicts of interest, The AABP President will be notified and the AABP Advisory Board will nominate an Advisory Board Member to occupy this role and carry out Ethics Chair duties with regards to processing the complaint and any reference below to the Ethics Committee Chair will refer to this nominee.
 If the complaint concerns the President or the President has any conflicts of interest with regards to the case, the Vice President shall occupy the President's role throughout the complain process, accepting and processing the complaint.
 If the Vice President also has conflicts of interest in the case, another Advisory Board Member with no conflicts of interest in the case will process the complaint.

-2. The Ethics Committee Chair or nominee shall forward the complaint to the AABP President within 48 hours and notify the Advisory Board that a complaint has been filed.
+2. The Ethics Committee Chair or nominee shall notify the Advisory Board that a complaint has been filed as soon as practicable.
 A case file will be opened by the Ethics Committee Chair and issued a case number.